jack-scholting/Udacity_Motion_Planning/writeup_template.md

 #### 3. Set grid start position from local position

-TODO:

-- So grid (0,0) is lower left corner of the grid.
-- But the coordinates in colliders.csv have the middle of the map as (0,0), like a home position.
-- My drone local position is based off the global home being the center of the map.
-- This means if I have a local position, and want to get the correct grid location, I need to apply an offset to move my center point from the center of the map to the bottom left corner.
-- This offset is most southern and most western point (min north, east).

 The starter code assumes planning is always done from the map center.
 Instead, it should be done from the current local position.

 This is another step in adding flexibility to the start location.
 As long as it works you're good to go!